2009 Formula One World Championship: Driver changes

 The only offseason driver change was following the retirement of Red Bull's David Coulthard after 14 years in Formula One.
 He was replaced by Sebastian Vettel, who had raced for Toro Rosso in 2008.
 Vettel's seat at Toro Rosso was taken by the Swiss driver Sébastien Buemi, who was Red Bull's test driver in 2008.

 Following the German Grand Prix, Toro Rosso's Sébastien Bourdais was dropped by the team, with Toro Rosso principal Franz Tost claiming that the partnership had not met his expectations.
 Bourdais was replaced by Jaime Alguersuari ahead of the Hungarian Grand Prix.
 Alguersuari had been racing in Formula Renault 3.5 Series in 2009, and had only signed a deal to replace Brendon Hartley as Toro Rosso's test driver two weeks prior.
 Bourdais was advised by counsel to file suit for breach of contract by Toro Rosso.
 Toro Rosso settled the matter with a $2.1 million payment to Bourdais to avoid litigation.

 After sustaining an injury during qualifying for the Hungarian Grand Prix, Ferrari's Felipe Massa missed the remainder of the season.
 He was replaced for the next two races by Ferrari test driver Luca Badoer, but after Badoer failed to score a single point in his two races, Ferrari replaced him with Giancarlo Fisichella who had signed a deal to be a Ferrari test driver for 2010 and had driven for Force India throughout the 2009 season.
 Fisichella's seat at Force India was taken by Vitantonio Liuzzi, who was Force India's test driver.

 Following the Hungarian Grand Prix, Renault parted ways with Nelson Piquet Jr. as he had failed to score a single point and allegations that he had intentionally crashed during the 2008 Singapore Grand Prix surfaced.
 Piquet was replaced by Romain Grosjean, who was Renault's test driver.

 In qualifying for the Japanese Grand Prix, Toyota's Timo Glock crashed heavily at the last corner and was airlifted to hospital with a leg injury.
 As he was not fit to race, Jarno Trulli was the only driver representing Toyota at the Japanese Grand Prix.
 On 11 October, Toyota confirmed that its test driver Kamui Kobayashi would make his race debut in the Brazilian Grand Prix, as Glock had suffered further complications from his accident, resulting in a cracked vertebra and he would not be guaranteed to be fit in time to race in Brazil.
 Kobayashi retained the seat in the final race of the season in Abu Dhabi.

-Season calendar

-The following rounds were included on the provisional calendars published by the FIA but were cancelled: